makerdiary/.github/profile/README.md

 [![](https://cdn.shopify.com/s/files/1/0066/0865/0355/files/social-sharing-image.png?v=1691307075)](https://makerdiary.com/collections/all-products)

-## Welcome to the Makerdiary community! 👋
+## 🚀 Welcome to the Makerdiary Open Source Community!

-Makerdiary is a team of technology enthusiasts, makers and designers, looking to make it easy for developers to build connected devices and get to production quickly with innovative solutions.
+We are a team of engineers, designers, and makers dedicated to bridging the gap between concept and production.
+Our mission is to empower developers with innovative tools and solutions, making the journey from prototype to connected device faster, smarter, and more accessible.

-## Get Involved
+## 🔗 Get Involved

 We're really glad you're reading this, as we would love to get more developers involved: